facebook/rocksdb/docs/_posts/2018-08-01-rocksdb-tuning-advisor.markdown

 category: blog
 ---

-### Motivation

-The performance of Rocksdb is highly contingent on its tuning.
-However, because of the complexity of its underlying technology and a large number of configurable parameters, a good configuration is hard to obtain.
+The performance of Rocksdb is contingent on its tuning.
+However, because of the complexity of its underlying technology and a large number of configurable parameters, a good configuration is sometimes hard to obtain.
 The aim of the python command-line tool, Rocksdb Advisor, is to automate the process of suggesting improvements in the configuration based on advice from Rocksdb experts.